 How do you get all of this done?

-Simple … first, set up your site as shown in Part 2.
-Then, configure everything as shown in Part 3.
-Once all of this is in place, you can then automate the content distribution using plugins.
+Simple … first, set up your site as shown in Part Two.
+Then, configure your site settings as described in Part Three.
+After all this is in place, you can then automate your content distribution using plugins like the ones listed in the next section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at some examples of traffic-generation plugins that can be used to:
+Let’s take a brief look at some examples of plugins that can be used to:

-- Syndicate content to other web properties via RSS feeds
+- Syndicate content to other websites via RSS feeds

-You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, GooglePlus, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, GooglePlus, LinkedIn and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://jetpack.com/